“Never judge a book by its cover”

-There has always been this debate whether Drupal was built for the publishers or the developers out there.
-With some complexities under the hood, many argue that Drupal framework is primarily for the publishers, and you find a lot of developers complaining abut the way Drupal works.
+There has always been this debate whether Drupal framework was built for the publishers or the developers out there.
+With some complexities under the hood, many argue that Drupal framework is primarily for the publishers, and you find a lot of developers complaining about the way Drupal works.

-However, Drupal has some very legitimate upsides which has kept more than a hundred thousand developers working on it.
-Let us look into a few of these game changers.
+However, Drupal framework has some very legitimate upsides which have kept more than a hundred thousand developers working on it.
+Let us look into a few of these game-changers.

 Knowledge of Core Functionality

-As for the "functionality being hidden from developers", this feature is something which I gladly accept as "something to look up to" in high level frameworks such as Drupal.
-Having all the feature rich sets ( which are available to the developers by viewing the source ) well isolated and documented is is one of Drupal's principal strengths.
+As for the "functionality being hidden from developers", this feature is something which I gladly accept as "something to look up to" in high-level framework architectures such as Drupal.
+Having all the feature-rich sets ( which are available to the developers by viewing the source ) well isolated and documented is is one of Drupal's principal strengths.

 Training & Development

 The fact that training on Drupal Framework takes a little longer, is actually a blessing in disguise.
-I would never prefer having a developer working for me immediately without any training, and in the long run build a software which is as messy as his knowledge about it.
+I would never prefer having a developer working for me immediately without any training, and in the long run, build software that is as messy as his knowledge about it.

-Instead, Drupal's learning curve with tons of short term benefits is something which I would prefer for the long term.
-With the ability to pay for itself with feature rich API's and numerous wide support networks, Drupal is worth all the time you spend working on it.
+Instead, Drupal framework's learning curve with tons of short term benefits is something which I would prefer for the long term.
+With the ability to pay for itself with feature-rich API's and numerous wide support networks, Drupal is worth all the time you spend working on it.

-Custom Development - At a Cost of What?
+Custom Development - At the Cost of What?

 I don’t know why people complain about Drupal consuming a lot of time and energy.
-We have been working on Drupal for quite sometime now and I have never heard anyone around me say "this work would have been a lot simpler without Drupal".
+We have been working on Drupal framework in PHP for quite some time now and I have never heard anyone around me say "this work would have been a lot simpler without Drupal".

-The basic idea of knowing how to use Drupal's module system, API and the theme layers are the exact tools you have been looking for, to get all the things done fast and in reliable way.
+The basic idea of knowing how to use Drupal's module system, API, and the theme layers are the exact tools you have been looking for, to get all the things done fast and in a reliable way.